luloxi/quaxly-dapp/README.md

 ### On local node

-- Run `yarn hardhat node` to start a blockchain with contracts deployed
+1. Run `yarn hardhat node` to start a blockchain with contracts deployed
+2. Run `scripts/transferOwnership.js` to integrate functionality with governance

 ## File locations